Regular procedure

 There have been concerted efforts with the EUAA to ameliorate and shorten the examination of claims by vulnerable persons, through screening of applications, dedicated case workers, additional personnel.
 However, the duration of examination in many cases remains long and exceeds 12 months (see section on Special Procedural Guarantees).

-Based on the vulnerability assessments carried out in Pournara (see section on Guarantees for vulnerable groups) in 2022, 2,800 persons were identified as vulnerable during the registration of their asylum application.
-In 2023, 2,706 persons were identified.
-In 2024, 2,309 persons were identified [24]
+Based on the vulnerability assessments carried out in Pournara (see section on Guarantees for vulnerable groups), in 2023, 2,706 persons were identified as vulnerable during the registration of their asylum application; in 2024, 2,309 persons were identified and in 2025, 1,554 were identified.[23]

 In addition to the instances of prioritisation mentioned in the Refugee Law, the Asylum Service prioritises certain caseloads and examines them within the regular procedure and not the accelerated procedure, under two circumstances:

-In April 2024, due to the increase in arrivals of Syrian nationals, the government announced that the examination of asylum applications of Syrian nationals is suspended.[31]
-From April 2024, onwards and still to date, the examination of asylum applications of Syrian nationals remains suspended with only a very low number of applications examined concerning vulnerable persons.
+In April 2024, due to the increase in arrivals of Syrian nationals, the government announced that the examination of asylum applications of Syrian nationals is suspended.[30]
+From April 2024 until early 2025 the examination of asylum applications of Syrian nationals remained suspended with only a very low number of applications examined concerning vulnerable persons.
+From April onwards, the examination of asylum applications of Syrian nationals resumed, focusing on new arrivals and in many cases carrying out examination while they are still in Pournara.
+Most cases examined concern men that are alone in Cyprus, from areas in the north of Syria, mainly Idlib and are rejected.
+By December 2025, 581 cases concerning 598 applicants of Syrian nationality were rejected.[31]

 Personal Interview